Clementina

 Notable People Named Clementina

-Clementina de Jesus was a Brazilian samba singer.
+Clementina de Jesus -

 Diana Brooks